Aiven-Open/klaw-docs/docs/docs/howto/kafka-cluster-migration/sync-topics-from-cluster.rst

 3. Navigate to the Synchronize menu and select **Topics from Cluster**.

-4.Synchronize topics with eithe of following two options:
+4. Synchronize topics with eithe of following two options:

     - `Individual Options`: Select one or more topics individually, choose a team, and save.
 The selected topics will now appear in the **Topics** menu, assigned to the chosen team.